IanAngillis/MasterComputerScienceThesis/tool/flow.md

 Then it parses:
     Creates Dockerfile AST with root node a Dockerfile node.

 BashCommand - bashCommandCommand - bashWord - BashLiteral

 BashCommand - BashCommandArgs

+## Dockerfile TF smell analysis
+We have different options here.
+One would be to emulate incorporate the exact method proposed in the tf smell paper as some sort of stateless static analysis.

 ## BashScript
 * BASH-CONDITION-BINARY